Active Learning Strategies to Improve Student Engagement in Medical Education

 Evidence for the effectiveness of elaboration

-The effectiveness of elaboration as an active learning scaffold is theorized to be due to learners generating multiple cues for retrieval and adding new layers of meaning to already known concepts.(4,29) In a recent study, long-term memory was improved when participants elaborated on sentences by embellishing them.(30) In another study, participants who studied illustrative examples of concepts enhanced their learning compared to those who studied definitions.(31) A study highlighted the success of requiring elaboration for medical learners who used it to restudy a concept when initial retrieval methods failed.(32) Elaboration is thus a promising method for the innovative educator to employ among other active learning strategies.
+The effectiveness of elaboration as an active learning scaffold is theorized to be due to learners generating multiple cues for retrieval and adding new layers of meaning to already known concepts.(4,29) In a recent study, long-term memory was improved when participants elaborated on sentences by embellishing them.(30) In another study, participants who studied illustrative examples of concepts enhanced their learning compared to those who studied definitions.(31) One study highlighted the success of requiring elaboration for medical learners who used it to restudy a concept when initial retrieval methods failed.(32) Elaboration is thus a promising method for the innovative educator to employ among other active learning strategies.

 Evidence for the effectiveness of generation

-Brown et al. characterize the generation effect as “making the mind more receptive to new learning.”(4) When a student attempts to generate their own question and then answer it, solve a problem without assistance, or append a sentence with their own words, it results in better retention than if the material was only read or the solutions were supplied.(4,33,34) The generation effect improves retention when the learner actively produces material during the encoding process, and the use of generation has been shown to be especially effective for university-aged students.(33,35)
+When a student attempts to generate their own question and then answer it, solve a problem without assistance, or restate a sentence with their own words, that generation process results in better retention than if they only read the material or if the solutions were supplied.(4,33,34)

 Evidence for the effectiveness of reflection

 Reflection is an exercise that involves metacognition.
-Learners need to think about their learning before, during, and after the lesson so that future interactions with the concepts considered are more likely to be informed by previous experiences.(36) In a study focused on business personnel, researchers found that employees who spent 15 minutes reflecting on lessons learned during their day performed 23% better in their jobs than employees who did not reflect.(37) Educational expert Daisy Christodoulou promotes the idea that “we remember what we think about” and encourages educators to anticipate in their lesson planning what students would think about.(28)
+Learners need to think about their learning before, during, and after the lesson so that future interactions with the concepts considered are more likely to be informed by previous experiences.(36)

-In a summary on the power of reflection in medical training, one researcher stated that it is “the path from superficial to deep learning.”(38) A recent analysis looking at the effect of reflection found it to be a “powerful motivating tool that enhances physicians’ personal growth” and found that practicing self-reflection strengthened the link between fundamental medical knowledge and prior patient experience to improve “diagnostic expertise and mastery” (see figure below).(39) Medical education researchers have noted that the use of reflection by medical providers is an effective way to improve the learning of complex subjects, attitudes, and comfort with difficult medical situations and should be a lifelong professional practice.(36,38) More research is needed to explore the impact of reflection on patient outcomes.
+Medical education researchers note that the use of reflection by medical providers is an effective way to improve the learning of complex subjects, attitudes, and comfort with difficult medical situations, and should be a lifelong professional practice.(36,38) More research is needed to explore the impact of reflection on patient outcomes.

 Self-reflection produces better diagnostic expertise in physicians who practice reflection compared with those who do not(39)